 I’m a career therapist with a healthy dose of woo.

-If you’re looking for a soulful professional re-creation, you’re in the right place.
+If you’re looking for a soulful reinvention, you’re in the right place.

 I remember the exact moment I decided to dive into career counseling.

 I was walking across a parking lot on the campus where I was completing my graduate counseling degree.
 It was the middle of the day, and I was leaving my clinical counseling internship where I had just met with a student who had a dangerous eating disorder, but I couldn’t hospitalize her because she wasn’t sick enough.
 I sincerely felt the weight of her pain on my shoulders.
 I was going to my bridge job, which was working in the career center at the same university where I was finishing that clinical internship, and I could feel my jaw unclenching and the weight of that earlier client lifting from my shoulders as I anticipated meeting with students to review their resumes and discuss their career goals.